jostho/trestle/README.md

 Create `Ubuntu 20.04 LTS` VMs on localhost using `virt-install`.
 Use a [autoinstall](https://ubuntu.com/server/docs/install/autoinstall-reference) file in cloud-init user-data to automate the VM provisioning.
 Setup password-less ssh login to all the VMs from the ansible control node.
-Update `hosts` file with the IP of the VMs.
+Update [hosts](hosts) file with the IP of the VMs.

-Update `metallb.address_range` field in `group_vars/all.yml` file with the addresses for MetalLB load-balancer.
+Update `metallb.address_range` and `metallb.lb_ip` fields in [group_vars/all.yml](group_vars/all.yml) file with the addresses for MetalLB load-balancer.

 The VMs are created with the below configuration in my local setup
 | Role | Count | CPU | Memory | Disk | Description |